 The Seiko 7548 Service offered by WellingTime is a comprehensive overhaul of this watch.
 The movement and case are disassembled, cleaned and inspected, before being assembled with fresh oil, grease and new gaskets throughout.
 This quartz diver has been around since the 1970’s, a lot of these things are still ticking.
 It is a good idea to get this sort of watch serviced to prolong the life of the movement.
 The parts for this watch are a bit hard to come by.
 The mechanical aspects are easier than the electrical.
 The latter usually requires sacrificing another watch to get one up and running again.
 These watches are highly collectable and for some who have owned them from new, a lifetime of memories together!

-This one was a little beaten the movement was dead the day wheel had stopped functioning some time ago.
-This Seiko 7548 has been in a drawer for sometime, I am sure you can see from the bracelet!
-I thought it best to tackle the back to front end link after the I had uncased the movement
+This one was a little beaten.
+The movement was dead and the day wheel had stopped functioning some time ago.
+This Seiko 7548 has been in a drawer for sometime, which I am sure you can see from the bracelet!
+I thought it best to tackle the back to front end link after I had uncased the movement.

 The hands and dial need to be removed to access the calendar works.
 The first thing to remove is the clip that retains the day wheel.
 This gives access to the the rest of the calendar works so these can be removed from the Seiko 7548.
 Service at times can be difficult if the movement has had water ingress.
-I would usually recommend servicing a donor movement, taking the best parts from both movements to create one Seiko 7548 that should make it though another 50 years to be 100!
+In this case I would usually recommend servicing a donor movement, taking the best parts from both movements to create one Seiko 7548 that should make it though another fifty years to be one hundred!

 After the movement has been stripped and jewels cleaned with some peg wood it can be put though a cleaning cycle.
 Then case can then be disassembled and cleaned up.

 After everything has been cleaned, it can be inspected and assembled with new parts where required.
 The date wheel required for this repair can be taken from a 6309, these are readily available.